Examples of Problem Statements in Quantitative Research Proposals

 3. Contribute to the Body of Knowledge

-First, the researchers must read industry reports, government statistical reports, and newspaper articles to understand the broader context better.
+First, the researchers must read industry reports, government statistical reports, and newspaper articles to better understand the broader context.
 They also read relevant research papers, review papers, and dissertations previously published to deepen their knowledge.

 Many scholars suggest that researchers systematically review journal articles to advance knowledge.
-According to Mark Petticrew and Helen Roberts, the systematic literature review is closely aligned with the acquisition of knowledge in a particular area.
+According to Mark Petticrew and Helen Roberts, the systematic literature review is closely aligned with knowledge acquisition in a particular area.
 The PRISMA systematic literature review is the most widely used and well-accepted strategy for synthesizing prior studies.

 The literature review from past findings has to answer the following question: